Chapter 4: Construction Details, Section 71: Existing Drainage Facilities

 - Verify culvert is cleaned before the start of culvert inspection.

-- Ensure culvert structural repair or concrete invert paving, where shown or ordered, is placed and concrete has attained a compressive strength of 2,500 pounds per square inch (psi) before start of grouting.
+- Check that culvert structural repair or concrete invert paving, where shown or ordered, is placed and concrete has attained a compressive strength of 2,500 pounds per square inch before start of grouting.

-- Ensure contractor restores the lateral pipe and all openings and drainage connections within 72 hours of installing a pipeliner.
+- Make sure the contractor restores the lateral pipe and all openings and drainage connections within 72 hours of installing a pipeliner.

-- Ensure installation of machine spiral wound PVC pipeliners comply with the appropriate American Society for Testing and Materials International (ASTM) specification.
-Refer to Section 6-305, “Test Methods,” of this manual for information on how to obtain these ASTM standards.
-Ensure markings are visible from the inside of the completed pipeliner.
+- Verify that installation of machine spiral wound PVC pipeliners comply with the appropriate American Society for Testing and Materials International specification.
+Refer to Section 6-305, “Test Methods,” of this manual for information on how to obtain these standards.
+Check that markings are visible from the inside of the completed pipeliner.

-- For existing headwalls or end walls to be removed or moved, ensure that pipe is cut so that the pipe edges are smooth.
+- For existing headwalls or end walls to be removed or moved, check that pipe is cut so that the pipe edges are smooth.

-- Verify capping of inlets, manholes, and risers with minor concrete that contains at least 590 pounds of cementitious material per cubic yard.
+- Verify capping of inlets, utility access, and risers with minor concrete that contains at least 590 pounds of cementitious material per cubic yard.

-- Ensure contractor lowers frames, covers, grates, and maintenance access before cold planing and raising after paving is completed to finish grade.
+- Verify that the contractor lowers frames, covers, grates, and maintenance access before cold planing and raising after paving is completed to finish grade.

-- For adjusting maintenance access, ensure that the contractor removes the existing maintenance access to a depth of at least 3.5 feet.
+- For adjusting maintenance access, verify that the contractor removes the existing maintenance access to a depth of at least 3.5 feet.

 - For unstable maintenance access under traffic, review and authorize the material to be used to adjust the maintenance access cover seat.

 - Verify inlets are adjusted with minor concrete that contains at least 590 pounds of cementitious material per cubic yard.
-Ensure contractor protects grate of adjusted inlets during paving operations as required.
+Check that the contractor protects grate of adjusted inlets during paving operations as required.

-Ensure bases of maintenance access or drainage facilities are broken to prevent water from collecting in the abandoned structure.
-Ensure pipes entering the abandoned facility are plugged as specified.
+Make sure that bases of maintenance access or drainage facilities are broken to prevent water from collecting in the abandoned structure.
+Check that pipes entering the abandoned facility are plugged as specified.

 Suggested levels of inspection for typical work activities are: